 How Durable Is Your Durable Power Of Attorney?

-On October 1, everything about the Durable Power of Attorney, as we know it, changed dramatically.
+In 2011, everything about the Durable Power of Attorney, as we know it, changed dramatically.
 That’s when the State of Florida implemented a new set of laws governing these documents.
 And the impact on both Boomers and seniors could be significant.

-What does this new legislation mean to you?
+What does this legislation mean to you?